rodydavis/flutter_everywhere/desktop/README.md

 A new Flutter Desktop project.

-The desktop support is provided by Flutter Desktop Embedding.
+The desktop support is provided by `flutter-desktop-embedding`.
 For any issues and setup instructions please refer to the docs [here](https://github.com/google/flutter-desktop-embedding).

 ## Getting Started